 Our primary sources of market risk include fluctuations in commodity prices which affect demand for and pricing of our services as well as interest rate fluctuations.
 Our revolving line of credit carries a variable interest rate that is tied to market indices and, therefore, our results of operations and our cash flows could be impacted by changes in interest rates.
 Outstanding balances under our revolving line of credit bear interest at our monthly direction of the lower of the Prime rate minus three-quarters percent or the 30-day LIBOR plus two and one-quarter percent, subject to an interest rate floor of 4%.
 At September 30, 2010, we had no balances outstanding on our revolving line of credit.
 The contractual maturities of our short-term investments range from November 2010 to April 2011.
 Our short-term investments are classified for accounting purposes as available-for-sale.
-If these short-term investments are sold will be impacted by the current interest rates at the time they are sold.
+If these short-term investments are not held to maturity, the proceeds obtained when the instruments are sold will be impacted by the current interest rates at the time they are sold.
 We have not entered into any hedge arrangements, commodity swap agreements, commodity futures, options or other derivative financial instruments.
 We do not currently conduct business internationally, so we are not generally subject to foreign currency exchange rate risk.